Comedy Central Is Giving Ad Money to Every Comedian’s Worst Enemy

 If you’ve watched the Fyre Festival documentaries on Hulu and Netflix, you may be familiar with Jerry Media, the social-media agency hired to promote the now-infamous event (the company was also a producer on the Netflix doc).
 Jerry Media first started as the extremely popular @fuckjerry Instagram account, and if you’re in the comedy world, you’ve been very familiar with FuckJerry since long before the idea of Fyre Festival was even conceived.

 Alongside Instagram star Josh Ostrovsky, a.k.a.
-“The Fat Jew,” FuckJerry’s rise to social-media stardom was built on stolen jokes – or as both account creators like to call it, “curating” jokes.
-Like Ostrovsky, the man behind FuckJerry, Elliot Tebele, has managed to attain over 14 million Instagram followers by passing Twitter jokes and memes off as his own – the general style being screenshots with proper attribution (most commonly, Twitter usernames) conveniently cropped out.
-Ostrovsky and Tebele’s long-running joke theft has been called out and covered extensively by comedians and writers over the years, so more recently the accounts have included attribution, presumably to ward off further criticism.
+“The Fat Jew,” FuckJerry’s rise to social-media stardom was built on stolen jokes — or as both account creators like to call it, “curating” jokes.
+Like Ostrovsky, the man behind FuckJerry, Elliot Tebele, has managed to attain over 14 million Instagram followers by passing Twitter jokes and memes off as his own — the general style being screenshots with proper attribution (most commonly, Twitter usernames) conveniently cropped out.
+Ostrovsky and Tebele’s long-running joke theft has been called out and covered extensively by comedians and writers over the years, so more recently, the accounts have included attribution, presumably to ward off further criticism.
 Still, they both continue to reap the rewards built from other people’s work, with Ostrovsky landing a book deal and his own wine brand and Tebele evolving FuckJerry into a marketing agency that has run ads by Burger King, Bumble, DirecTV, and Jack in the Box, making as much as $30,000 per post.

 So, okay, fine — life is unfair, jokes get stolen all the time, and it’s unlikely a lot of the brands that have hired Jerry Media are even aware of how many comedians Tebele and crew have ripped off over the years.
 But it feels particularly egregious to see the latest series of ads FuckJerry has been posting this month … promoting Comedy Central shows.
 Broad City, Corporate, and The Other Two have all gotten their own FuckJerry Instagram ads over the past two weeks, and to twist the knife for comedians everywhere, they’re all formatted like the stolen jokes Tebele used to post regularly: